“Pitch a Boogie Woogie”

 Irvin C. Miller’s Brown Skin Models was one of the premier Harlem attractions from its inception in the mid-1920s, showcasing as it did the beauty of dark-skinned women.
 Miller himself is one of the least documented of the important early Black vaudeville stars and promoters; his career parallels and then goes beyond that of his better known brother, Flournoy, co-creator of the musicals that defined the early part of the Harlem Renaissance, Shuffle Along and Runnin’ Wild.
 The Models didn’t so much dance as pose, and that’s what you get in “Pitch”: they mix slow-moving dances with exaggerated poses during three songs, including a kind of strip-tease in one and a key-hole dance in another.

-Winstead’s Mighty Minstrels harkened back to an even earlier time–the early 1900s–when “minstrel show” was completing its transition from all-White performers in blackface to shows that starred Black comics in blackface.
+Winstead’s Mighty Minstrels harkened back to the early 1900s–when “minstrel show” was completing its transition from all-White performers in blackface to shows that starred Black comics in blackface, presenting vaudeville instead of minstrelsy.
 By the 1940s, the ones still playing this kind of act had replaced full blackface with what Willie “Ash Can” Jones called “putting on a lip.”
-The flapping shoes, floppy hat and raggedy clothes persisted and it mitigates little to say no burnt cork was involved.
+The flapping shoes, floppy hat and raggedy clothes persisted, and it mitigates little to say no burnt cork was involved.

 So despite its clumsiness, “Pitch” is important well beyond its local significance for how it so solidly documents Miller’s Brown Skin Models, preserving three of their routines and for about 4o seconds the physical presence of William Earl.
-It includes the only surviving recording of Evelyn Whorton, Rosa Burrell, Joe Little, and Esther Mae Porteur, and adds a song to the short list of known recordings by Sylvester Mike.
+It includes the only surviving recordings of Evelyn Whorton, Rosa Burrell, Joe Little, and Esther Mae Porteur, and adds a song to the short discography of Sylvester Mike.
 It also highlights the barely documented career of Billy Cornell, who, like Miller, enjoyed the height of his popularity during the Harlem Renaissance.
 It offers up the only known recordings, so far as I can tell, of Miller’s band, the Don Dunning Orchestra.
 And it helps establish Winstead’s Mighty Minstrels as a professional peer of Silas Green from New Orleans, their histories extending by more than a decade the generally accepted legacy of Black tented vaudeville.

 What happens musically, beyond the hokey lyrics, also documents an evolution of musical styles, as the Rhythm Vets play for most of the film a big band score that, in the Finale, turns to bop and lets several of the Vets loose for uncharted solos.
-The Finale also includes Lou Donaldson’s professional recording debut, pre-dating by about 4 years his first New York records.
+The Finale also includes Lou Donaldson’s professional recording debut, pre-dating by about 4 years his first New York sessions.

 • • •